-Whistleblowing – an opportunity for everyone to promote the lawful, fair, open and transparent functioning of the institution through the right to express one’s opinion freely.
+Whistleblowing – an opportunity for everyone to promote lawful, fair, open and transparent functioning of public and private sector organisations through the right to express one’s opinion freely.

-The whistleblower’s personal data, the whistleblower’s report and the written or material evidence attached thereto, as well as the whistleblowing materials shall have the status of restricted access information.
+The whistleblower’s personal data, the whistleblower’s report and the written or material evidence attached thereto, as well as the whistleblowing materials have the status of restricted access information.

 Contact person for whistleblowing Latvian Patent Office:

-Inta Miķelsone, Legal and Administrative Department, Quality Manager , Tel: (+371) 67220663, e-mail: Inta.Mikelsone@lrpv.gov.lv
+Inta Miķelsone, Legal and Administrative Department, Quality Manager , e-mail: Inta.Mikelsone@lrpv.gov.lv